 Acupuncture itself works by correcting imbalances of energy, or “qi,” in the body.
 When we are healthy, qi flows smoothly through our body’s meridians like water flowing along a riverbed.

 The number of treatments needed depends upon the duration, severity, and nature of each individual’s condition.
 You may need only a single treatment for an acute condition.
 A series of five to fifteen treatments may resolve many chronic problems.
-Some degenerative conditions may require many treatments over time.
+Some degenerative conditions, or conditions that have been present for a very long time, may require many treatments over time.
 Based on the assessment of your individual condition, your acupuncturist will give you an estimate of your treatment program before starting treatment.

 A typical treatment lasts approximately one hour.
 During the initial visit, a detailed health history will be taken and treatment will be conducted.
 The initial visit will typically last for an hour and a half.